nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

 I also made a full version which operates with real dollars.
-It can be a nice way of having an extra income with no risk.
 You can now buy the source code of that real version for a contribution of 25 bucks!
 The profits vary a lot from one month to another, because it depends a lot of market conditions (can go from 5% to 40% easily).
 You can see the current profits of the bot [here](https://barbotine.capital).